section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 **1. Computing offloading.**

-The edge nodes offloads part of the workload that would have otherwise be done from the cloud.
+This is where the edge nodes offload part of the workload that would have otherwise be done from the cloud.

 **2. Data storage.**